Supraja-KadaladiRamkumar/Automation-Simulation-Projects/CODESYS/Intermediate/traffic light 2-way/README_trafficlight2way.md

 _**Key Behaviors:**_

 - The system starts with North-South (NS) Green, and East-West (EW) Red.
-- After the constant time assigned to the green_preset variable (15s), NS Green switches to NS Yellow.
+- After the timer crosses the constant time assigned to the green_preset variable (15s), NS Green switches to NS Yellow.
 - When the timer's preset (20s) is reached, NS Yellow switches to NS Red, and EW Green is activated.
-- After the constant time assigned to the green_preset variable (15s), EW Green turns into EW Yellow.
+- After the timer crosses the constant time assigned to the green_preset variable (15s), EW Green turns into EW Yellow.
 - When the timer's preset (20s) is reached, EW Yellow ends, and NS Red is cleared, resetting the cycle.
 - The cycle continues as long as start is active and stop is not pressed.